scoobybejesus/cryptools/README.md

 Given a [CSV input file](https://github.com/scoobybejesus/cryptools/blob/master/InputFile_CSV.md) containing the user's entire cryptocurrency transaction history, the software will:

-* record every cryptocurrency acquisition and track it until it is disposed
+* record every cryptocurrency acquisition and track* it until it is disposed
 * assign cost basis to every acquisition as of the date of purchase/exchange/receipt
 * track the original acquisition date and cost basis (making adjustements for like-kind exchange treatment, if elected)
 * compute gain or loss from the sale/exchange/disposal (including whether short-term or long-term)
 * record income for incoming transactions and expenses for outgoing transactions
 * print/export the results as CSV and TXT files

+*The tracking isn't pooled by `ticker`.
+Rather, it's tracked at the wallet level.

 ---

 ### Features

-* Two methods each of LIFO or FIFO (with intentions to add more)
+* Two methods each of LIFO or FIFO (compatible w/ the concept of "specific identification")

 * Ability to perform like-kind exchange treatment

-* Compatible with any home currency
+* Compatible with any (single) home currency

 * Will export all bookkeeping journal entries (w/ `-a` or `-j`)

+* Print menu (via `-p`) for individually choosing the desired reports

 ### Constraints